rndevfx/docker-blender-render-cluster/README.md

 # blender-render-cluster
 A docker based multi machine render setup

-## How to build master

-Be sure the environment variable within the Dockerfile is set to MASTER

-ENV RENDER_MODE MASTER
+## Build basic blender image

-$ docker build -t blender_master .
+$ docker build -t blender .

-## How to build slaves
+## How to start as master

-Edit the environment variable within the Dockerfile to SLAVE

-ENV RENDER_MODE SLAVE

-$ docker build -t blender_slave .
+$ docker run -e "RENDER_MODE=MASTER" -p 8000:8000 -d blender

-## How to connect slaves to master
+## How to start and run as slave

+RENDER_MODE will be set to SLAVE by default.
+You only have to connect/link to the master container.

-$ docker --link blender_master:master blender_slave
+$ docker run --link blender_master:master -d blender